stepbrobd/consistency-z3/docs/proses/2024-12-08/main.typ

 Abstract executions are instantiated from a given history by specifying which operations are visible to each other and how they are ordered.
 Multiple multiple abstract executions are possible for a single history as observed event oderings can differ between nodes.
-AE encode the *nondeterministic* effects of asynchronous execution environments and implementation-specific constraints
+AE encode the *non-deterministic* effects of asynchronous execution environments and implementation-specific constraints
-@viotti2016consistency.
+@burckhardt2014principles @viotti2016consistency.

 Axioms defined for operations within abstract executions: